JayMoses01/hw-08-updated-portfolio-page/README.md

 I created a more "polished" version of my portfolio website.
 Details:
 * The updated website features my first project and two homework assignments.
-* The portfolio also incldues my contact information, links to my GitHub and LinkedIn profiles, a link to download my resume.
+* The portfolio also includes my contact information, links to my GitHub and LinkedIn profiles, and a link to download my resume.
-* I used the Bulma CSS framework (https://bulma.io/) to give my website a more polished look and feel, with a mobile-first design.
+* I utilized the Bulma CSS framework (https://bulma.io/) to give my website a more polished look and feel, with a mobile-first design.

 ![image](https://user-images.githubusercontent.com/95326705/153139693-c7a1d9a2-12dd-4bac-95ed-fc8141f5a806.png)